|

 to a string ensemble that played at their parties.
 The officers

 hid the family in a closet.
+MARRIED

-BEFORE LEAVING
+BEFORE LEAVING After that,

 they decided to come to America.
 Her parents chose Hannah and